 3.2.33.
 "4WD dynamometer" means a dynamometer where all wheels on both vehicle axles are in contact with the rollers.

 3.2.34.
-"Dynamometer in 2WD operation"
+"Dynamometer in 2WD operation" means a 2WD dynamometer, or a 4WD dynamometer which only simulates inertia and road load on the powered axle of the test vehicle and where the rotating wheels on the non-powered axle shall have no influence on the measurement results compared to a situation where the wheels on the non-powered axle are not rotating.

 3.2.35.
 "Dynamometer in 4WD operation" means a 4WD dynamometer which simulates inertia and road load on both axles of the test vehicle.